Know Your CannaTerms: Hemp

-The word ‘hemp’ tends to turn heads in the United States due to is association with the cannabis plant.
-Under the Controlled Substance Act passed in 1970, any form of cannabis species is considered a Schedule 1 drug, including hemp, on the federal scale in the United States.
-Although hemp is a part of the cannabis family, hemp and marijuana are not one in the same.
-The hemp plant contains trace amounts of THC, normally < .3%, classifying it separately from marijuana.
-Hemp is the non-psychoactive cousin of marijuana and the two differ in function and cultivation processes.
-While marijuana is specifically bred and used for medical and recreational purposes, hemp has numerous useful applications in everyday life that won’t cause psychoactive effects as consuming marijuana can.
+The word ‘hemp’ tends to turn heads in the United States due to its association with the cannabis plant.
+In 1970, the Controlled Substances Acct passed, deeming any form of the cannabis species a Schedule 1 drug in the United States.
+Although hemp is a part of the cannabis family, they are not the same.
+The hemp plant contains trace amounts of THC, normally less than 0.3%.
+It is the non-psychoactive cousin of cannabis, and the two differ in function and cultivation processes.

-There are three parts of the hemp plant used to manufacture everyday products; the seeds, the bast fiber and the hurd.
+The hemp plant comes in three parts: the seeds, the bast fiber, and the hurd.

-Hemp seeds can be eaten raw or can be pressed into oil.
-The seeds are very nutritious and serve as a great source for plant-based protein and minerals, like calcium and iron.
-Hemp seed oil has shown to relieve symptoms of certain skin disorders, like eczema, and can help aid in digestion.
-The oil is used in various other items like self-care products, foods, and even paints.
+Hemp users can eat the raw seeds or press them into oil.
+The seeds are very nutritious and serve as a great source of plant-based protein and minerals like calcium and iron.
+The seed oil can relieve symptoms of certain skin disorders and even aid the digestive process.
+The oil is found in various products, such as food, and even paint.

-The bast fiber of the plant creates a long band running along the inside of the stalk.
-This is the part of the plant that is mainly used to make hemp material for clothing, paper, construction materials, and many other products.
+Next, the fiber of the plant creates a long band running along the inside of the stalk.
+Hemp fibers can create clothing, paper, and even construction materials.

-The hurd, the woody core of the hemp stalk, is more commonly made into pulp and can be used to make biodegradable plastics and hemp concrete.
-‘Hempcrete’ has recently gained attention overseas since it serves the same purpose as concrete but acts as a natural substitute due to its low carbon footprint.
+Additionally, ‘hempcrete’ has gained attention overseas since it serves the same purpose as concrete but acts as a natural substitute due to its low carbon footprint.

-The hemp plant is dynamic and multi-purpose, and with constant efforts being made to create more sustainable and environmentally friendly products, this industry has unlimited potential.
+The hemp plant is dynamic and multi-purpose, and with constant efforts to create more environmentally friendly products, this industry has unlimited potential.